vdt/posce/readme.md

     - toby.txt
 ~~~

-Then Posce will work like this:
+Then your notes will look like this:

 ~~~bash
 $ posce list